3mdeb/3mdeb-website/content/careers.en.md

         * Experience with bare-metal programming and hardware abstraction layers
         * Experience with (long-running) open-source projects, their mailing lists, and review tools
         * Debugging with GDB (remote targets, symbol files, hardware breakpoints)

-    - title: "Offer description:"
-      content: |
-        We offer the opportunity to work on open-source projects and collaborate with the community of world-class industry leaders, as well as work with some of the most prominent vendors to build your own portfolio through contributions.
-As a team member, you’ll impact the product and its final shape with opportunities for professional development, flexible working hours, and employment conditions.

-        We also provide training and certification to help our team members build their skills and advance in their careers.
-Our comprehensive benefits package includes medical care, financial support for sports cards, and group insurance.

-        In addition, we offer opportunities to attend international open-source conferences, some of which we co-organize with other companies, giving our team members the chance to showcase their skills and expertise.
-We also organize and host our own community events, such as workshops and community calls, where team members can share their knowledge and network with other industry professionals.

 apply_form:
   enable: false